kjk/flex/README.md

 # flex - CSS flexbox layout implementation in Go

-Go implementation of flexbox CSS layout algorithm.
+Go implementation of [flexbox CSS](https://www.w3.org/TR/css-flexbox-1/) layout algorithm.

 A pure Go port of [Facebook's Yoga](https://github.com/facebook/yoga).

 ## How to use

-For usage examples look at `_test.go` files.
+Read [tutorial](https://blog.kowalczyk.info/article/9/tutorial-on-using-github.comkjkflex-go-package.html) or look at `_test.go` files.

 ## How the port was made